 SOME OF THESE SERVICES ARE PROVIDED BY OTHER ORGANIZATIONS

 SERVICECounseling (*Service Provided outside of Holy Family): Provided through Catholic Charities to assist parishioners during periods of extreme instability including financial stress, mental health crises and incidents of domestic violence.
 Appointment line 703-687-8987.

 Sliding fee scale.

 Emergency Assistance: Holy Family works with other charitable organizations and churches through ACTS to assist our clients with their utility bills.
-To qualify you must make an appointment with Social Ministries, live in one of three zip codes (22191, 22192 or 22193) and bring proof of your address and a picture ID.
+To qualify you must make an appointment with ACTS, live in one of three zip codes (22191, 22192 or 22193) and bring proof of your address and a picture ID.